almondtools/stringsearchalgorithms/README.md

 StringsAndChars
 ===============
-StringAndChars is a library supporting search of String and Chars together with some tools on String/Char Processing
+StringAndChars is a library supporting search of String and Chars together with some tools on String/Char processing.
+The core of this library are different string search algorithms.

 String Search
 =============
-Rexlex provides a bunch of string search algorithms which could easily be used without the regular expressions.
-The algorithms can be found in the package
+The algorithms for searching strings in large texts can be found in the package `com.almondtools.stringsandchars.search`:
-`com.almondtools.rexlex.stringsearch`:

 Search one string:
  - Horspool (default)